-Q 69: How will a navigator be able to help consumers with enrollment through the [insert name of state exchange]?
+O 69: How does a navigator help consumers with enrollment through the [insert name of state exchange]?

 In [insert name of state], navigators can help consumers create an account and log on to the [insert name of state exchange].
 Consumers should log into their own [insert name of state exchange] account.
 The navigator can help consumers as needed to complete the application.
 Consumers may be prompted to enter the navigator's [insert name of state exchange] user identification number on the application to show that the navigator helped them.